Supporting Indigenous Identity through Self-Declaration and Community Engagement

 Consultation process

-Led by the Vice-President (Indigenous), UM is hosting a series of engagement sessions on Indigenous identity declaration.These sessions will help inform the proposed Indigenous Identity Policy and Procedures.
+Led by the Vice-President (Indigenous) in 2022, UM hosted a series of engagement sessions on Indigenous identity declaration.These sessions will help inform the proposed Indigenous Identity Policy and Procedures.

 Dr. Catherine Cook, Vice-President (Indigenous), invited three respected Knowledge Keepers to co-lead the engagement process: